woudc/woudc-formats/README.md

     woudc_formats.dump(ecsv, Output_file_path)

 Optional Method:
-woudc_formats.load(In_Format, InPut_File_Path, metadata) : Take input file path and return ext-csv object, metadata is required for AMES file for most cases, see optional arguments for Command Line Interface for more detail. woudc_formats.loads(In_Format,String_of_InPut_file,  metadata) : Take string represenataion of input file and return ext-csv object.
-Metadata is required for AMES file for most cases, see optional arguments for Command Line Interface for more detail. woudc_formats.dump(ecsv, Output_file_path) : Take ext-csv object and produce output file. woudc_formats.dumps(ecsv) : Take ext-csv object and prints to screen.
+woudc_formats.load(In_Format, InPut_File_Path, station, agency, metadata) : Take input file path and return ext-csv object, station and agency are required for AMES file and metadata is required for Vaisala, see optional arguments for Command Line Interface for more detail. woudc_formats.loads(In_Format,String_of_InPut_file, station, agency, metadata) : Take string represenataion of input file and return ext-csv object.
+Station and agency are required for AMES file and metadata is required for Vaisala, see optional arguments for Command Line Interface for more detail. woudc_formats.dump(ecsv, Output_file_path) : Take ext-csv object and produce output file. woudc_formats.dumps(ecsv) : Take ext-csv object and prints to screen.
 ```